AJMartel/FPS_Bomb_Simulator/DevelopmentStatus.md

     - [ ] Area Domination
     - [ ] Capture the Flag
   - [ ] Add GPS?? to enable finding the device
+  - [ ] Make a youtube video to demonstrate this project
+  - [ ] Come up with a cooler name for this than "FPS Bomb Simulator"
+  - [ ] Add settings for each Game Mode that are accessible at boot time

 ### BUGs
 - [ ] Green LED always on juring game play
+  -[x] Use alternate pins (on Timer 5)
 - [ ] Static sound on **loudTone** pin

 ### Notes